Office photocopiers for your small business.

-Sorting – When a multifunctional photocopier is given multi tasks, at the end of each task the photocopies are placed in a single tray or offset against copies from other tasks, so that you can easily see where one set of copies end and another set begin.
+Sorting – When a multifunctional photocopier is given multi-tasks, at the end of each task the photocopies are placed in a single tray or offset against copies from other tasks so that you can easily see where one set of copies end and another set begins.

 Finishing – If you are going to be using a multifunctional photocopier for various tasks you may want to consider finishing features such as automatic stapling, hole punching, binding, folding and more.

-Paper supply – If you copy and print in high volumes or want to copy onto different sorts of paper, such as letterhead, colour paper and paper of varying sizes without reloading the machine, then you need a multi-tray, high volume photocopier that will hold a variety of paper sorts simultaneously.
-The problem of paper jamming is unavoidable, but generally photocopiers of a higher quality are less likely to jam.
+Paper supply – If you copy and print in high volumes or want to copy onto different sorts of paper, such as letterhead, colour paper and paper of varying sizes without reloading the machine, then you need a multi-tray, high-volume photocopier that will hold a variety of paper sorts simultaneously.
+The problem of paper jamming is unavoidable, but generally, photocopiers of higher quality are less likely to jam.

-Automatic sizing – This feature notes the dimensions of your original document and using reduction and enlargement setting allows you to copy, print or scan documents on a small or larger scale, while retaining its original dimensions.
+Automatic sizing – This feature notes the dimensions of your original document and using the reduction and enlargement settings allows you to copy, print or scan documents on a small or larger scale, while retaining their original dimensions.

 Wired and wireless connection options – You can also ask for a copier that has a wireless or USB interface so that you can set up a wireless network for your photocopier and connect laptops and storage devices.

 If you tend to make fewer than 1000 copies each month, then purchasing a small office copier will be fine for your needs and will be less expensive.
-However, if you do more copying than this then you will need a high volume photocopier.
-A floor standing photocopier costing upwards of £2,000 and will be able to produce 100,000 to 150,000 copies per month.
+However, if you do more copying than this then you will need a high-volume photocopier.
+A floor-standing photocopier costs upwards of £2,000 and will be able to produce 100,000 to 150,000 copies per month.

-If you are in a fast pace business environment then you may wish to consider a high speed photocopier that will copy large volumes of documents quickly.
-Floor standing photocopiers costing £2,000 – £5,000 will have a have an output of 36 – 50 copies per minute (CPM), while high performance photocopiers priced at £5,000 – £10,000 boast output of 60 CPM and above.
-Also, if you print a lot of 1 time single copies, choose a photocopier with a high first copy speed.
+If you are in a fast pace business environment then you may wish to consider a high-speed photocopier that will copy large volumes of documents quickly.
+Floor-standing photocopiers costing £2,000 – £5,000 will have an output of 36 – 50 copies per minute (CPM), while high-performance photocopiers priced at £5,000 – £10,000 boast output of 60 CPM and above.
+Also, if you print a lot of 1-time single copies, choose a photocopier with a high first-copy speed.